 - Equip consumables before starting a match like the self-revive.

 - Equip the mod that gives you double the amount of grenades and Jack in the Boxes (VERY USEFUL).

 - Upgrade weapons like a light machine gun or a wall weapon that you can buy upgraded ammo for.

-- Use the mystery box until you and every other player has the Jack in the Boxes.
+- Use the mystery box until you and every other player have the Jack in the Boxes.

-- Make sure at least two players have the camouflage ability enabled (useful for when players need revived).
+- Make sure at least two players have the camouflage ability enabled (useful for when players need to be revived).